Whether in love or friendship, the saying that opposites attract holds true time and time again. For these 5 dogs, it’s no different.

 4. Milo and Bonedigger

-If you thought a fox and a hound were an unlikely pair, the relationship between Milo the Dachshund and Bonedigger, the 500-pound lion will certainly come as a surprise.
+If you thought a fox and a hound made an unlikely pair, then the relationship between Milo the Dachshund and Bonedigger, a 500-pound lion, will certainly come as a surprise.

 Bonedigger came to Wynnewood, Oklahoma, as a cub who was disabled due to a metabolic bone disease.
-Milo, fellow resident at the animal park, took the much smaller Bonedigger under his wing to protect and help him along.
+Milo, a fellow resident of the animal park, took the much smaller Bonedigger under his wing to protect and help him along.
 Then Bonedigger grew into a full adult lion.

-But even now, with Bonedigger dwarfing Milo by about 490 pounds, the two are inseparable.
+But even now, with Bonedigger dwarfing Milo by, oh, about 490 pounds, they are inseparable.
 They eat together and cuddle together, and this gentle lion even lets Milo clean his teeth after meals.
-Talk about a bond.
+Talk about an unusual animal-kingdom friendship.

 5. Roscoe and Suryia